 Teams of students can use up to 3 separate machines for the competition.

-Students can see see the time until the competition starts on a “get-ready” screen.
+Students can see the time until the competition starts on a “get-ready” screen.

 Students can participate in a competition mode with requirements and code enabled.

 Students can participate in a competition mode with requirements, code, and code statement coverage enabled.